Yakelixir/calc_gross_revenue/README.md

 python3 --version
 ```

-I have decided not to integrate asycnio or concurrent futures.
-This in the essence of time and not knowing the demands of the application or its resources

 Notes:
 1. The following args are in a specific order that is not flexible currently
 2. There are no installs needed or requirements as everything should come with a base python3 install